 Hair by Ashley

-Step Three: Apply Toner
+Step Three: Apply Purple Shampoo and Mask

-- Now apply your intense pearl blonde or intense silver blonde toner
+Apply your intense pearl blonde or intense silver blonde toner

-- These Ugly Duckling toners contain a mixture of lift and purple and blue pigments (as you can see in the picture below).
+These Ugly Duckling toners contain a mixture of lift and purple and blue pigments (as you can see in the picture below).

-- This makes them very effective at bumping up the hair level as much as possible as well as getting rid of the last vestiges of yellow.
+This makes them very effective at bumping up the hair level as much as possible as well as getting rid of the last vestiges of yellow.

-- Apply and process until you achieve the desired color result.
+Apply and process until you achieve the desired color result.

 The Final result